BET Awards bring star power as Doechii, Jamie Foxx, Mariah Carey shine in 25th anniversary show

-LOS ANGELES — (AP) — The BET Awards delivered a night of major star power and poignant moments Monday night, as it marked its 25th anniversary with a mix of comedy, emotion and calls for justice.
+LOS ANGELES — (AP) — The BET Awards delivered a night of major star power and poignant moments Monday night, marking the ceremony's 25th anniversary with a mix of comedy, emotion and calls for justice.

-The night delivered a stirring mix of purpose, emotion and entertainment from Doechii 's powerful speech, Jamie Foxx 's emotional reflection and Kevin Hart 's sharp comedic opener.
+The night delivered a stirring mix of purpose and entertainment from Doechii 's powerful speech, Jamie Foxx 's emotional reflection and Kevin Hart 's sharp comedic opener.

 Doechii made her presence felt early during the five-hour ceremony, using her acceptance speech for best female hip-hop artist to draw attention to the immigration raids and protest crackdowns taking place just miles from the venue.
 Her message added urgency and depth to a ceremony meant to honor both Black excellence and social impact.